Featured Resource

 The students who most need to be at school are the ones most often absent from it.

-School communications can go a long way towards creating a sense of belonging––or school connectedness––crucial to an inclusive school community.
-Studies show the more home adults hear from teachers, the more successful their children are in school––from behavior to attendance to achievement.
+School communications can go a long way towards creating a sense of belonging, or school connectedness, which are crucial to a supportive school community.
+Studies show that the more parents and guardians hear from teachers, the more successful their children are in school, from behavior to attendance to achievement.

 Here are 3 steps you can take to better engage everyone: